 History of Integrated Health Services

-Integrated Health Services, Inc. was founded in 2008 by Dr. Poerio, DNP, APRN, FNP-BC, but the organization’s mission – to provide comprehensive, accessible, and integrated health care services at local schools – had been cultivated over the previous fifteen years while she ran the School Based Health Center (SBHC) program at Manchester Memorial Hospital.
+lntegrated Health Services, Inc. was founded in 2008 by Dr. Poerio, DNP, APRN, FNP-BC, but the organization’s purpose – to provide comprehensive, accessible, and integrated health care services at local schools – had been cultivated over the previous fifteen years while she ran the School Based Health Center (SBHC) program at Manchester Memorial Hospital.

-Currently, IHS SBHC’s at Goodwin College’s Riverside Magnet School and The Connecticut River Academy, offering behavioral health medical and dental services to children from Pre-K through Grade 12 at those sites.
-A third site has recently opened at the Goodwin College Health Center.
-In addition, IHS provides behavioral health services to seven School Readiness sites in East Hartford via the ADAPT Program.
+Currently, IHS SBHCs are located at Goodwin College’s Riverside Magnet School and The Connecticut River Academy, offering behavioral health medical and dental services to children from Pre-K through Grade 12 at those sites.
+A third site recently opened at Goodwin College, offering counseling services to the enrolled college students.